Google is rolling out a MOBILE FIRST version of its search engine ranking index algorithms.

-What does Google’s Mobile First Mean to Internet Visibility?
+What does Google’s Mobile First Mean to SEO?

 Google traditionally viewed web pages through the eyes of a desktop user, and looked at mobile pages (mobile websites) as secondary to those desktop pages.
 With this “mobile-first” initiative Google is treating the mobile versions as the primary page to index, with desktop versions being secondary.

 In November of 2016, Google announced their mobile-first index initiative.
-It is expected to be completely implemented in 2018.
-This means that all websites should be made “responsive” or “mobile friendly” and the mobile versions will be the focus of Googe’s indexing.
+They have begun to roll-out implementations in 2018.
+This means that all websites should be made “responsive” or “mobile friendly” and the mobile versions will be the focus of Google’s indexing.
 This should have minimal impact for those who comply, but will dramatically impact those that a) don’t have a responsive website or b) have two completely different websites (i.e. a desktop version and a mobile version).

-A Brief on what lead up to this Mobile First decision.
+A Brief on what lead to this Mobile First initiative

-Companies quickly started sprouting up to address this issue and creating mobile websites.
+Companies quickly started sprouting up to address this issue and creating separate mobile websites.
 Some were free, some were quite expensive, they seemed to solve the problem.
 However, any SEO specialist will tell you that duplicate content is detrimental to your search engine optimization strategy – and all of these mobile websites had duplicate data.
 Another problem … every time a business owner wanted to update their website they had to update 2 different websites.
 Not only was this expensive and counterproductive for website owners, but Google needed to decide where to place their emphasis on desktop or mobile.

-With this new initiative, the formulas that Google uses to display search results for various queries .
+With this new initiative, Google needed to change the formulas that they use to display search results for various queries .
 Up until recently, Google primarily viewed web pages through the eyes of a desktop user, treating mobile pages as important, but secondary to those desktop pages.
 Now, Google is treating the mobile versions of each page as the primary page to index, with desktop versions being secondary.

 Have questions about your website and Google’s Mobile First initiative?

 This post was first released in February of 2017.
-In March of 2018 Google announced that they were officially starting – you can read their blog post announcement on “Rolling out mobile-first indexing” on the Official Google Webmaster Central Blog.
+In March of 2018 Google announced that they were officially starting the Mobile First initiative.
+Read “Rolling out mobile-first indexing” on the Official Google Webmaster Central Blog.
 Throughout the summer of 2018 we’ve seen our client website begin to go through this process.

 initial publication 2/21/2017